samsca12/Moosicapp/README.md

 # Moosicapp

-This app provides an intuitive and mood-based music experience.
+This app provides a music experience.
 From the main view, you can select one of six mood options.
 Once you've made your selection, the app uses MusicKit to connect to Apple Music, delivering a randomly chosen song that matches your mood.

 For example, if you select "Happy," the app suggests a song that embodies joy and positivity.
 You can engage with the music by liking a song or sharing it through the dedicated buttons.
-Sharing generates a link that directs users to Apple Music, making it simple to enjoy or share the song with friends.
+Sharing generates a link that directs users to Apple Music.

 Your favorite songs are always accessible by tapping the heart icon in the top-right corner of the screen, providing quick access to your personalized collection.